 “I was just trying to transport my creation… the insulation cube broke… “ Forstchritt muttered faintly, staring at the mass of gelatinous light.
 “I need to preserve my research.”
 She turned to the approaching molten monstrosity.
 “Most of this batch has returned back to the third level of energy!
 It’s okay.
 We only need to wait a little while longer and it’ll turn back into a reservoir!”

 No!
 There had to be another solution, Olive thought as his mind raced.
 He could melt insulation tubes together and block the mass of vitae from spreading any further.
-Or he could burn a hole in the ground
+Or he could burn a hole in the ground.
+Or—

-“That’s a brilliant, valiant decision,” Dämon replied casually.
-“We actually recorded in one observational study that despite not having any pain receptors—or even cells—for that matter, but somehow it can still feel pain when it’s in the super-elevated-level state of vitae.
+“That’s a brilliant, valiant decision,” Dämon replied to Gabrielle casually.
+“We actually recorded in one observational study that despite not having any pain receptors—or even cells—for that matter, it somehow can still feel pain when it’s in the super-elevated-level state of vitae.
 Perhaps it’s because of the properties of vitae particles… but regardless, you’d be doing it a mercy.”

 Olive swallowed bile climbing up his throat as the world spun and realization settled in.
 Hot tears were threatening to spill from his eyes but he tried to keep his emotions contained because he didn’t want to throw off the others.
 He could barely even feel them above the pain squeezing his chest.

-Gabrielle glared at Forstchritt, face twisting.
+Gabrielle glared at Fortschritt, face twisting.
 “How… can you say it like it’s nothing?”
 When she received no response, she stepped forward and extended her conductor-gloved hand out towards the moving mass.

 “No!”
 Olive shouted, grabbing Gabrielle’s arm and pulling her back.
 “Don’t!”